toriecr/toriecr/README.md

-My original repo was @chinenra and that was for old school projects that were full of immature test cases (that I may or may not have written myself...)
+My original repo was @chinenra and that was for old school projects that were full of immature test cases and commit messages (that I may or may not have written myself...)

 💬 Ask me about: Magic tricks.
 I know a couple above-average card tricks.